How to perform the squat

 Holding ankles firm to provide stability, push into the ground with your heels and move your hands upward while extending your chest and head.

-Be careful not to bounce in an attempt to gain momentum for the rise as this can harm the knees.
+Be careful not to bounce in an attempt to gain momentum for the rise as a bouncing motion can harm the knees.

 Keep the weight over the arch and heel, not on the front of your feet.
 Push upward with your legs, keeping your back strong.